 Lots of our conversations about having a low sex drive tend to focus on us wanting/planning/hoping to have MORE sex.
 After all, it’s the lack of it that’s the problem….. right?

-Well, we question that, because what if you have MORE sex… but it’s BAD SEX?!
+Well, what if you have MORE sex… but it’s BAD SEX?!

-Like, sex that hurts, feels rubbish, or you just generally feel like you’d rather not thanks.
-It’s going to make you feel like you get to the point where you reaaaallllyyyy don’t want it anymore.
-And that’s the case for thousands of women who are turned off sex.
-They’re not disinterested in sex generally– rather just the sex they are (or were) having.
+That’s the case for thousands of women who are turned off sex.
+They’re not disinterested in sex per se– rather just the sex they are (or were) having.

 So leading on from “pleasure as the measure”, the next important step is to throw out the comparison or ideas about the frequency you think you *should* be having sex, and instead aim for quality over quantity!